The Goal

 [gamescope] [Error] [liftoff] drmModeAtomicCommit: Permission denied

 The LightDM greeter from the old seat1 configuration was still alive, holding DRM master on card1. loginctl terminate-seat seat1 killed it.
 After that, systemctl --user start gamescope-tv brought up Steam Big Picture on the TV, and systemctl --user stop gamescope-tv shut it down cleanly, leaving the Sway session on seat0 untouched.
+But, as the update above notes, terminate-seat only clears the current greeter - the real fix is in Part 3.

 Updating the Libvirt Hooks